rango-exchange/token-list/README.md

    git checkout <branch_name>
    ```

 3. Create a directory within `tokens/custom/` using your token's name.
-Inside this directory, include a 256x256 SVG/PNG icon, along with the token's manifest.
+Inside this directory, include a 256x256 PNG icon, along with the token's manifest.

 4. Submit the Pull Request.
 Within the _PR description_, kindly provide an explanation regarding **the DEXes/Bridges that your token is supported by**, considering Rango's integration.
 You could find list of all supported protocols [here](https://docs.rango.exchange/integrations).